bhauman/lein-figwheel/README.md

 Figwheel was created out of the pure desire to make programming more fun.
-While I have been lucky to receive a couple spontaneous donations, it is not currently sponsored in anyway.
+While I have been lucky to receive a couple spontaneous donations, it is not currently sponsored in any way.

 If you like Figwheel and want to support its development: